ChimeHQ/Meter/README.md

 Second, these functions return `<redacted>` for some binary's symbols on iOS.
 I know the symbol information is still accessible from the binary, so it's unclear why this is done.

 This is a relatively inexpensive symbolication pass, and is a first effort.
 Further work here is definitely necessary.

+## Contributing and Collaboration

+I prefer collaboration, and would love to find ways to work together if you have a similar project.

+I prefer indentation with tabs for improved accessibility.
+But, I'd rather you use the system you want and make a PR than hesitate because of whitespace.

 ## Suggestions or Feedback